niladricts/StockMarket/README.md

 # StockMarket
 StockTrend Analysis

 This is a hands-on assignment from Vincit.
 Don't dare to touch it.
-Otherwise, you will be punished by Lord Shiva.

 The utility of the code: